reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ## Conclusion
-In this post, we introduced heap dump as a snapshot of a Java application's object memory graph at runtime.
-To illustrate heap dump, we captured the heap dump from a program that threw an OutOfMemory error at runtime.
+In this post, we introduced the heap dump as a snapshot of a Java application's object memory graph at runtime.
+To illustrate, we captured the heap dump from a program that threw an `OutOfMemoryError` at runtime.

-We then looked at some of the basic concepts of heap dump analysis with Eclipse Memory Analyzer like large objects, GC roots, shallow vs. retained heap, and dominator tree, all of which together will help us to identify the root cause of specific memory issues.
+We then looked at some of the basic concepts of heap dump analysis with Eclipse Memory Analyzer: large objects, GC roots, shallow vs. retained heap, and dominator tree, all of which together will help us to identify the root cause of specific memory issues.